cyancirrus/cms_study/README.md

 This project analyzes CMS (Center for Medicare and Medicaid Services) hospital data to predict year-over-year changes in hospital performance metrics.
 The system combines hospital outcomes data with demographic and geographic context to generate actionable recommendations.

+## Data Notes

+- The `data/` directory contains cleaned datasets for multiple years and is **not included in the repository** due to size constraints.
+- The SQLite database (`*.db`) is also excluded for the same reason.
+- If you wish to run the full pipeline with all years of data, please contact the author or consider using Git LFS to manage large files.
+- All scripts are written to work with the data directory structure as shown; placeholder or smaller test data can be used to validate functionality.

 ## Quick Start

 ```bash